project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/81-dan-miller-crowdfunding-and-its-key-role-in-regenerative-agriculture.md

 ---
-title: 81 Dan Miller, crowdfunding and its key role in regenerative agriculture
+title: 81 Dan Miller Crowdfunding And Its Key Role In Regenerative Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-06-09)